ZJHuabc/GNSS_SDR-3/README.md

 # Getting Started

-This DVD contains a GNSS Software Defined Radio (SDR) implemented in MATLAB code and GNSS signal records.
+This DVD contains a GNSS Software Defined Receiver (SDR) implemented in MATLAB code and GNSS signal records.
 In addition, some of the scripts for creating the figures in the text are also on included.

 # Legal Information (disclaimer)